PranavSriram18/genai_foundations/docs/series/moe.md

 MoEs and sparsity.
 In particular, we'll discuss:

 * Challenges with training large sparse models, and frames for reasoning about them (Sections 3 and 4)
-* Core elements of Kimi K2 and Deepseek V3's sparsity architectures (Section 5)
+* Core elements of Kimi K2 and DeepSeek V3's sparsity architectures (Section 5)
 * Several innovations in K2 and DV3 that address specific sparsity challenges (Sections 6-8)
+* Some personal reflections (Section 9)

 This article will mostly focus on systems innovations and systems-modeling codesign.
-We'll cover a very interesting pure modeling piece (auxiliary-free load balancing in Deepseek V3) in Part 2.
+We'll cover a very interesting pure modeling piece (auxiliary-free load balancing in DeepSeek V3) in Part 2.

 ### 2.3 Notation
 We consider MoE layers with input dimension <span class="term">$D$</span>,
 <span class="term">$m$</span> total experts, and <span class="term">$k$</span> selected experts (per token, per layer).
 In addition, we'll let <span class="term">$k_f$</span> denote the number of
 shared/fixed experts ($m$ and $k$ refer only to non-shared), and <span class="term">$T$</span> the context length.
-(See the spec table in Section 4.3 for a full list of symbols we use across the article.)
-We'll use DV3 and K2 as shorthand for Deepseek V3 and Kimi K2.
+(See the spec table in Section 5.4 for a full list of symbols we use across the article.)
+We'll use <span class="term">DV3</span> and <span class="term">K2</span> as shorthand for
+DeepSeek V3 and Kimi K2 respectively.
 Key terms are highlighted in <span class="term">blue</span>, and key ideas in <span class="idea">green</span>; hence a good way to skim this article is to follow the colored words.

 ---